EC-EVM/How-to-write-unit-tests/README.md

-# How to write unit tests for solidity smart contracts
+# How to write unit tests for solidity smart contracts (WIP)

 ### Tips for creating tests